 These hints and tips came out of two research studies I helped organize at Lift (now Coach.me).
 The first study helped show which parts of Tim Ferriss’ Slow Carb Diet play the biggest role in weight loss and the second study verified that the Slow Carb Diet does lead to significant weight loss.

-- Your diet in a nutshell: Eat lean meats, beans, and veggies.
+- Your diet in a nutshell: Do eat lean meats, beans, and veggies.
 Don’t eat fruit, white foods (bread, potatoes, pasta), or sugar.
 Give yourself a cheat day each week, where you’re allowed to eat any of the banned foods.

 - Buy the book.
 This diet is based on Tim Ferriss’ book, The 4-Hour Body.

 - Get a diet buddy.
-Ask a family member, friend or coworker to join the Quantified Diet and help keep you accountable.
+Ask a family member, friend or coworker to join the diet with you.

 WHY IS THIS DIET HEALTHY?

 On the Slow-Carb Diet, you’ll rapidly burn fat by avoiding foods that promote fat storage.
 Metabolism hacking techniques like eating immediately upon waking up and binging on “cheat” foods once a week will help you lose excess fat.

 We ran a trial of this diet with 3500 people: 84% of finishers lost weight and the average weight loss was 8.6 pounds.
 14% of people lost more than 14 pounds.
 Read about the research.

 Follow these rules if you want to lose weight on the Slow-Carb Diet: